 The baseline comparison for baseflow conditions is an October 1990 study as indicated in Condition 15.
 The purpose of the study was to develop a "baseline characterization of the physical influences of stream aquatic and associated riparian habitat conditions at Rancho San Carlos" (Napolitano and Hecht 1992).
-Balance Hydrologics has conducted the annual baseflow survey in previous years, while in 2007 the study was conducted by Zachary Croyle of CSUMB.
+Balance Hydrologics has conducted the annual baseflow survey in years prior to 2007.
+In 2007 the study was conducted by Zachary Croyle of CSUMB and in 2008 by Sean Castorani of CSUMB.
 Methods used in previous surveys have been used here to maintain continuity throughout the study (Woyshner et al. 2004;2005, Croyle 2007).